Royal Canadian Navy ships conduct first ever visit to Togo

 Public Affairs Officer, Operation PROJECTION West Africa

-On a beautiful Tuesday morning, HMC ships Kingston and Shawinigan came alongside in Lomé, the capital city of Togo.
+On a beautiful Tuesday morning, HMC ships Kingston et Shawinigan came alongside in Lomé, the capital city of Togo.
 Deployed on Operation PROJECTION West Africa, the ships had already visited a number of other African countries, but the reception this time was different.
 Uniformed Togolese military personnel – including the commander of Togo’s largest naval base – lined the jetty.
 A camera crew filmed the ships as they arrived, preserving the event for posterity.

 The reason?
 No RCN ship had ever before visited the country.